 The research on how buyers move through purchase decisions consistently shows that the informational stage is longer and more consequential than most brands assume.

 For most non-commodity purchases, the consideration period begins with research that is not product-specific.
-Someone shopping for a mattress spends weeks reading about sleep quality, firmness ratings, and materials before they look at a single product page.
-Someone buying running shoes reads about pronation, stack height, and injury prevention before they search for a specific model.
-Someone choosing skincare investigates ingredients, skin types, and formulation before they evaluate a single brand.
+A mattress shopper may spend weeks reading about sleep quality, firmness ratings, and materials before looking at a product page.
+A running shoe buyer may read about pronation, stack height, and injury prevention before searching for a specific model.
+A skincare shopper may investigate ingredients, skin types, and formulation before evaluating a brand.

-During that research phase, trust is being allocated.
-The sources that answered questions clearly, demonstrated genuine expertise, and did not immediately redirect to a product page are the ones that earn credibility.
-When the buyer is ready to purchase, those brands are in the consideration set.
-The brands that only appear at the transactional stage are competing against pre-established trust with nowhere to build their own.
+During the research phase, trust is being allocated.
+Sources that answer questions clearly, demonstrate genuine expertise, and do not immediately redirect to a product page earn credibility.
+By the time the buyer is ready to purchase, those brands are already in the consideration set.
+Brands that only appear at the transactional stage compete against pre-established trust with no room to build their own.

 This dynamic is intensifying as AI-powered search handles more of the informational layer.
 When a buyer asks an AI system a research-stage question, the answer draws on sources those systems consider authoritative.
-The brand whose content is cited in that answer is present at the moment preferences are forming.
-The brand whose content does not appear is absent from a conversation happening entirely without them.
-A buyer who never encountered the brand at that stage is unlikely to include them in the consideration set later.
+The brand whose content is cited in that answer is present while preferences are forming.
+The brand whose content does not appear is absent from that conversation.
+A buyer who never encountered the brand at that stage is unlikely to include it in the consideration set later.

 What an imbalanced content strategy looks like in practice

 A mid-sized outdoor equipment brand provides a useful illustration.
-Strong product pages, well-written category copy, a reasonable backlink profile.
+Its product pages and category copy were strong, and its backlink profile was reasonable.
 Organic traffic had grown slowly, then plateaued.
 Investigation revealed the problem immediately: the site had almost no informational content.
-Queries at the research stage of the purchase journey, questions about gear selection, care and maintenance, activity-specific recommendations, were going entirely to competitors who had invested in the informational layer.
+Queries at the research stage of the purchase journey, along with questions about gear selection, care and maintenance, and activity-specific recommendations, were going entirely to competitors who had invested in that content layer.

 The brand was appearing in search when buyers searched directly for products they already knew they wanted.
-It was invisible when those buyers were still deciding what they wanted and who to trust.
-The commercial pages were optimised.
-The audience arriving at them had been shaped entirely by other brands' informational content.
-The consideration set had been built without this brand in the room.
+It was invisible while those buyers were still deciding what they wanted and who to trust.
+The commercial pages were optimised, but the audience arriving at them had been shaped entirely by other brands' informational content.
+The consideration set had been built without this brand present.

-After building out the informational layer systematically, mapped to the where purchase intent was forming and linked back to the commercial pages they supported, non-brand organic traffic increased substantially within four months.
+After building out the informational layer systematically and linking it back to the commercial pages it supported, non-brand organic traffic increased substantially within four months.
 The product pages had not changed.
 The audience arriving at them had.

 The structural relationship between the two layers

 Understanding the informational layer as a separate content project misses its most important function.
 It does not sit beside the commercial architecture.
-It sits above it and feeds it, and the connections between the two are load-bearing.
+It sits above it and feeds it, and the links between the two do the work.

-An informational article that covers a research-stage question but does not link to the relevant commercial page has done half the job.
-It may have built awareness and trust.
-It has not directed that trust toward a conversion opportunity.
-The internal link from the educational content to the category or product page it is contextually relevant to is what closes the loop between the two layers.
+An informational article that covers a research-stage question but does not link to the relevant commercial page has done only half the job.
+It may have built awareness and trust, but it has not directed that trust toward a conversion opportunity.
+An internal link from the educational content to the category or product page it is contextually relevant to closes the loop between the two layers.

 The reverse failure is equally common.
-Brands that have identified their internal linking gaps and added links to informational content that does not yet exist are pointing to empty space.
-The link architecture and the content need to develop together, continuously, with each new informational piece connected to the commercial pages it supports from the moment it is published.
+Brands that identify internal linking gaps and add links to informational content that does not yet exist are pointing to empty space.
+Link architecture and content need to develop together, continuously, with each new informational piece connected to the commercial pages it supports from the moment it is published.

 Why this is an execution problem more than a strategy problem